Mastercsay25/ebookseller/README.md

 # ebookseller
-A simple e-commerce app for an ebook code with Javascript, Node.Js, Handlebars, and Stripe
+An e-commerce app for an ebook coded with Javascript, Node.Js, Handlebars, and Stripe.